 - Shuck the corn and cut off kernels.
 I like to do this over a large bowl anyway, and here I just cut them into the bowl with the dressing in it.

 - Peel the cucumbers and cut them in half lengthwise.
 Use a spoon to scrape out and discard the watery seeds in the center.
-Dice the cucumbers (I like to chop them fairly small, bigger than the size of the corn, but in that spirit of a truly chopped salad, but size and shape is up to you) and add them to bowl.
+Dice the cucumbers (I like to chop them fairly small, bigger than the size of the corn, but in that spirit of a truly chopped salad, but size and shape are up to you) and add them to bowl.

 - Core or hull the tomatoes (cutting out the stiff bit at the top where they attached to their vines).
 Cut the tomatoes in half crosswise (if the tomato were a globe, cut it along the equator).
 Gently squeeze out whatever bit of the watery seeds comes out easily.
 Dice the tomatoes and add them to the bowl.